FL-Market: Trading Private Models in Federated Learning: Preliminary

-\subsubsection{Local Differential Privacy}
+\subsubsection{Local differential privacy}

-Local differential privacy (LDP) \cite{dwork2014algorithmic} is a de-facto data privacy definition.
-In FL, even if data owners maintain their datasets on the local sides, it has been observed that their private information still can been inferred from the uploaded gradients by an untrustworthy server \cite{NEURIPS2019_60a6c400}.
-To prevent privacy leakage, data owners can use some LDP perturbation mechanisms, such as the Laplace mechanism (defined in Theorem \ref{thm:lap}), to perturb the local gradients before sending them to the untrusted server.
-A differentially private mechanism $\mathcal{M}$ guarantees that a change to the raw data does not affect the output significantly.
-In LDP, the privacy protection level for a data owner $i$ is parameterized by a privacy parameter $\epsilon_i$, which also quantifies the privacy loss.
-A smaller privacy parameter corresponds to a higher privacy protection level, but also results in a more randomized perturbation.
+LDP \cite{evfimievski2003limiting} is a de facto data privacy definition.
+In FL, even if data owners maintain their datasets on the local sides, their private information still can be inferred from the uploaded gradients by the server \cite{NEURIPS2019_60a6c400}.
+To prevent privacy leakage, data owners can use an LDP perturbation mechanism $\mathcal{M}$, such as the Laplace mechanism \cite{dwork2006calibrating}, to perturb the gradients before uploading them, which ensures that any change to the mechanism's input does not significantly affect the output.
+The protection level of LDP for owner $i$ is parameterized by $\epsilon_i$, which also quantifies her privacy loss.
+A smaller $\epsilon_i$ corresponds to a higher protection level and a more randomized perturbation.
+We let $\mathcal{M}_{\epsilon_i}$ denote a perturbation mechanism that satisfies $\epsilon_i$-LDP.
+Note that if we perturb a gradient $g_i$ by $\mathcal{M}_{\epsilon_i}$, releasing the perturbed gradient also satisfies $\epsilon_i$-LDP for each record $r\in D_i$.